 The required repayment of debt or of interest thereon can adversely affect the Company.
-Upon completion of the Offering and the expected application of the net proceeds therefrom, the Company expects to have approximately \$1.33 billion of outstanding indebtedness.
-As of December 29, 1997, the Company also had an outstanding balance of \$233.0 million under the Unsecured Line of Credit.
+Upon completion of the Offering and the expected application of the net proceeds therefrom, the Company expects to have approximately \$1.34 billion of outstanding indebtedness.
+As of January 21, 1998, the Company had an outstanding balance of \$300 million under the Unsecured Line of Credit, which amount will be repaid with a portion of the proceeds of the Offering.
 Advances under the Unsecured Line of Credit bear interest at a variable rate.
 In addition, the Company may incur other variable rate indebtedness in the future.
 Increases in interest rates on such indebtedness would increase the Company's interest expense (e.g., assuming the entire \$300.0 million available under the Unsecured Line of Credit is outstanding, the Company would incur an additional \$750,000 in interest expense per year for each 0.25% increase in interest rates), which could adversely affect the Company's cash flow and its ability to pay expected distributions to stockholders.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations--Liquidity and Capital Resources."
 The Company is subject to risks normally associated with debt financing, including the risk that the Company's cash flow will be insufficient to meet required payments of principal and interest, the risk that any indebtedness will not be able to be refinanced or that the terms of any such refinancing will not be as favorable as the terms of such indebtedness.
 The mortgage loans secured by the One Independence Square and Two Independence Square properties are cross-defaulted as to each other.
 If an event of default were to occur under either of the loans, the Company could be required to repay approximately \$199.3 million, together with any applicable prepayment charges, prior to the scheduled maturity dates of the loans.
 In addition, the Unsecured Line of Credit is cross-defaulted with respect to future recourse indebtedness of the Company if the Company is in default with respect to an aggregate of \$50.0 million or more of such recourse indebtedness.

 The Company's policy of no limitation on debt could adversely affect the Company's cash flow.
-Upon completion of the Offering and the expected application of the net proceeds therefrom, the Company's debt to total market capitalization ratio will be approximately 35.8% (35.1% if the Underwriters' overallotment options are exercised in full).
+Upon completion of the Offering and the expected application of the net proceeds therefrom, the Company's debt to total market capitalization ratio will be approximately 33.1% (32.2% if the Underwriters' overallotment options are exercised in full).
 The Company does not have a policy limiting the amount of debt that the Company may incur.
 Accordingly, the Company could become more highly leveraged, resulting in an increase in debt service that could adversely affect the Company's cash flow and, consequently, the amount available for distribution to stockholders, and could increase the risk of default on the Company's indebtedness.